San Pedro de Atacama is the best access point to Atacama Desert, one of the most unique places on earth.

 Visit Valle de la Luna

-Visiting Valle de la Luna is a must-do when in San Pedro de Atacama.
+Visiting Valle de la Luna is one of the unmissable things to do in San Pedro de Atacama.
 At a quick drive from San Pedro, there you will find some impressive rock and sand formations of varying colors and often covered in white because of the salt left by drying lakes.

 This area of Chile is famous for the beautiful sunset, with skies that dramatically change color to become first orange then all shades of pink.